-- Create a hopping obstacle race by placing obstacles on the ground (cardboard boxes, a hula hoop, sticks, etc.) and ask your child to jump either on or in between the obstacles.
-Make the race harder by varying the instructions (hop with one foot, both feet, etc.) or by increasing the distance between obstacles.
+- Create a hopping obstacle course by placing obstacles on the ground (cardboard boxes, a hula hoop or sticks, for example) and ask your child to jump either on or in between the obstacles.
+Make the course harder by varying the instructions (such as hop with one foot, hop with both feet) or by increasing the distance between obstacles.

 Occupational therapists say that when it comes to providing activities for sensory-seeking children, short but frequent multisensory activities are more effective than infrequent and lengthy ones.

-An easy way to ensure that your child is getting sufficient sensory input is to make them participate in age-appropriate chores as often as possible.
-For example, they can: help bring in the groceries, help in the garden, empty the dishwasher, be “in charge” of the laundry basket or the garbage bins (taking them to or from the curb), vacuum or even mow the lawn if they are old enough.
+An easy way to ensure that your child is getting sufficient sensory input is to have them participate in age-appropriate chores as often as possible.
+For example, they can bring in the groceries, help in the garden, empty the dishwasher, be “in charge” of the laundry basket or the garbage bins (taking them to and from the curb), vacuum or even mow the lawn if they are old enough.

 You might also like: